We Answer FAQs About Business Litigation in California

 What Is Business Litigation?

 Business litigation arises out of disputes between two or more parties who are in a business or commercial relationship.
 In some cases, one party involved in the dispute may be a government entity.
-Examples of business litigation may include disputes between shareholders at a company or between a business property owner and a construction contracting company.
+Examples of business litigation may include disputes between shareholders at a company as well as between a business property owner and a construction contracting company.

 Businesses should be careful while choosing an attorney to handle litigation.
 Attorneys who handle these cases should have a deep understanding of local, state and federal law as well as possessing advanced business acumen.